-Triggers are the most important element in babelforce.
-These logical constructions test certain conditions of calls or other platform resources and then return a True or False.
+Next, come the triggers - the most important element in babelforce.
+These logical constructions test certain conditions of calls or other platform resources and then return True or False.
 Triggers can be used to selectively fire Automations and control routing options within your Call Flow.
 They are essential for building any advanced process logic or automation, and are hugely flexible.
 Find out all about triggers in our Help Center or try this basic setup to create your own trigger.

-If your account already has numbers assigned, you will see them in the Number section.
-Next to the number, you can assign a so called module.
-If here is nothing assigned, your call will end right away.
+If your account already has number(s) assigned, you will see them in the Number section.
+Next to the number, you can assign a so-called module.
+If there is nothing assigned, your call will end right when it started.